 Meet our lay advisory group

-Our lay advisory group (LAG) will help drive and strengthen patient and public involvement within Kidney Research UK and provide opportunities to influence change externally.
-They will help ensure kidney patients are a key aspect in all of our work.
+Our lay advisory group (LAG) drive and strengthen patient and public involvement within Kidney Research UK and influence change externally.
+They ensure kidney patients are a key aspect in all of our work.

 Lay advisory group lead